DimitarChristoff/slickgrid-es6/README.md

 ## Contributing

-Any pull requests and help with this are appreciated - both from conversion stand point and from slickgrid bug fixes or feature additions.
+Any pull requests and help with this are appreciated - both from conversion stand point and from SlickGrid bug fixes or feature additions.

+## Changelog

+## `2.0.1`

+* Fixed `.npmrc` to still ship images for custom builds

+### `2.0.0`

+* Skipped 1.0.0 due to previously published tag
+* Changed webpack build
+* BREAKING: deprecated UMD exports
+* BREAKING: deprecated reliance on globals (eg. Slick.Formatters)
+* Fixed some formatters and plugins
+* Slight tweaks to LESS files

+### `0.4.1`

+* Enabled grouped headers code, including resize and reorder

+### `0.3.0`

+* Added X-SlickGrid to exports, available via `Slick.FrozenGrid` or `import { FrozenGrid as Grid } from 'slickgrid-es6'`
+* Added validator support for some editors
+* Fixed plugins yet to be converted

+### `0.2.3`

+* moved to using `slick.frozen.grid.js` from X-SlickGrid for FrozenRows/Columns feature, converted to ES6 and with deprecated jquery-ui
+* Styling fixes, moved to `box-sizing: border-box` for `.slick-cell`
+* Updated examples to use React but grid has no dependency on React

+### Changes completed as per `0.1.1`:

+The goal is to keep the grid API of the 6pac repository unchanged.
+Howe

+* converted to ES6
+* dropped IE8 support
+* jquery 3.1.0
+* dropped jquery-ui (replaced with interact.js)
+* dropped event.drag (replaced with interact.js)
+* move to LESS (SCSS soon)

-# Original mleibman README follows:
+## Original mleibman README follows:

 Find documentation and examples in [the wiki](https://github.com/mleibman/SlickGrid/wiki).